 There are a number of different kinds of projects involving data collection, research, audit, service evaluation, Quality Improvement (QI) initiatives, case notes studies, student thesis, etcetera.
 All of them require formal authorisation from the Trust before participants can be approached or data collected.

 The first step is to determine what kind of project you propose to undertake, as different types of projects are subject to different regulations and routes to obtain the appropriate authorization.
-Please refer to the Guidance for projects involving data collection which gives guidance on distinguishing between research, audit, service evaluation and public health surveillance and how to apply for authorization for each; you can also refer to the HRA Decision tool.
+Please refer to the Guidance which helps you to distinguish between research, audit, service evaluation and public health surveillance and how to apply for authorization for each; you can also refer to the HRA Decision tool.

 Is Your Project Defined as Research?

-Any research activity that takes place within the NHS is subject to the Department of Health's Framework for Research Governance in Health and Social Care which sets standards for the research process and formalises the responsibilities of all those involved.
+Any research activity that takes place within the NHS is subject to the UK Policy Framework for Health and Social Care Research which sets standards for the research process and formalises the responsibilities of all those involved.
 The governance approval process protects both participants and researchers.
 All our research activity needs to be covered by our insurance and that requires lots of information.

 For projects meeting the definition of research,

 you then need to determine whether your study requires NHS REC approval.

 Once again, the Health Research Authority (HRA) has developed a Do I need NHS REC approval? on-line tool to assist you.